Dune-CurvedGrid -- A Dune module for surface parametrization: Parametric Discrete Surfaces

 with the same linear mapping in the range as the global $Df$.
 This notation follows \cite{EnGrMuSa2017}.
-If instead just a local jacobian $D(f_e):\hat{e}\to L(\hat{e},\mathcal{R})$ is available or requested, we have the relation $D(f_e) = (Df)_e\cdot D(\mu_e)$.
+If instead just a local Jacobian $D(f_e):\hat{e}\to L(\hat{e},\mathcal{R})$ is available or requested, we have the relation $D(f_e) = (Df)_e\cdot D(\mu_e)$.

-Note that the geometry mapping $\X$ is a grid-function with local-function $\X_e$.
-Also, the parametrized geometry mappings $\X^k$ and $\X^k_e$ are grid-function and local-function, respectively.
+Note that the geometry mapping $\X$ is a grid-function with element-function $\X_e$.
+Also, the parametrized geometry mappings $\X^k$ and $\X^k_e$ are grid-function and element-function, respectively.
 These mappings are differentiable, by differentiating their local basis functions $\phi_j$, i.e.,

 In the next section we want to introduce the implementation of the element geometry mappings $\X_e$ and $\X_e^k$ and then in the subsequent section a wrapper to transform the reference grid $\mathcal{G}_h$ into $\mathcal{G}$ or $\mathcal{G}_h^k$ using the geometry mappings and its global variants $\X$ and $\X^k$ from above.